nodejs/node/doc/api/n-api.md

 * `[in] env`: The environment that the API is invoked under.
 * `[out] loop`: The current libuv loop instance.

-Note while libuv has been relatively stable over time, it does not provide an ABI stability guarrantee.
+Note: While libuv has been relatively stable over time, it does not provide an ABI stability guarrantee.
 Use of this function should be avoided.
 Its use may result in an addon that does not work across Node.js versions.